awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-info-card ★29](https://github.com/karakanb/vue-info-card) - A simple and beautiful card component with an elegant spark line and CSS3 flip animation.
  - [v-offline ★63](https://github.com/vinayakkulkarni/v-offline) - Simple, tiny and easy to use detection of offline & online events for your Vue app (less than 390b minified)
  - [vue-word-cloud ★31](https://github.com/SeregPie/VueWordCloud) - A word cloud generator.
- - [vue-flat-surface-shader](https://github.com/grzhan/vue-flat-surface-shader) - A Vue component for [flat surface shader ★2126 ⏳1Y](https://github.com/wagerfield/flat-surface-shader)
+ - [vue-flat-surface-shader](https://github.com/grzhan/vue-flat-surface-shader) - A Vue component for [flat surface shader ★2126 ⏳2Y](https://github.com/wagerfield/flat-surface-shader)
  - [vue-easteregg ★1](https://github.com/ddgll/vue-easteregg) - Easey add an easteregg to your vue app (default with konami code)
  - [vue-barcode-scanner ★19](https://github.com/noomerzx/vue-barcode-scanner)
  - [vue-heatmapjs ★51](https://github.com/BrockReece/vue-heatmapjs) - A Vue directive for tracking and visualising mouse activity
  - [vue-maze ★15](https://github.com/meganetaaan/vue-maze) - An itty-bitty maze game made as Vue.js component
- - [vue-drag-verify ★6](https://github.com/AshleyLv/vue-drag-verify) - This is a vue component, which is sliding to unlock for login or sign up.
+ - [vue-drag-verify ★13](https://github.com/AshleyLv/vue-drag-verify) - This is a vue component, which is sliding to unlock for login or sign up.
  - [vue-balloon ★22](https://github.com/kevinwarne/vue-balloon) - Vue components for creating fixed, zoomable containers in the corner of a page.
 Similar to the mail composition wrapper used in gmail.
  - [vue-sticker ★100](https://github.com/KamilOcean/vue-sticker) - Sticker effect to any directions
  - [v-rating ★3](https://github.com/vinayakkulkarni/v-rating) - ⭐️ Rating component in Semantic-UI made with VueJS (< 500B gzipped, blazing fast)
+ - [vue-content-placeholders ★380](https://github.com/michalsnik/vue-content-placeholders) -  Composable components for rendering fake (progressive) content like facebook in vue

 ### Tabs